-(2) The increase chiefly results from the increase in cash and cash equivalents as a result of bond raising in the Report Period, net of write-off of the investment in Leumi Card as a result of the sale thereof in the Report Period.
+(2) The increase chiefly results from the increase in cash and cash equivalents as a result of bond financing in the Report Period, offset by the write-off of the investment in Leumi Card as a result of the sale thereof in the Report Period.

-(3) The increase results from the progress of the investments in projects under construction and in incomeproducing properties net of decrease in real estate property in the U.S.A. as a result of a decrease in the exchange rate of the U.S. Dollar in the Report Period.
+(3) The increase results from the progress of the investments in projects under construction and in incomeproducing properties and from an increase in the fair value of the properties, offset by a decrease in real estate property in the U.S.A. as a result of a decrease in the exchange rate of the U.S. Dollar in the Report Period.